Whiplash (medicine): Prevention

 The focus of preventive measures to date has been on the design of car seats, primarily through the introduction of head restraints, often called headrests.
 This approach is potentially problematic given the underlying assumption that purely mechanical factors cause whiplash injuries — an unproven theory.
 So far the injury reducing effects of head restraints appears to have been low, approximately 5–10%, because car seats have become stiffer in order to increase crashworthiness of cars in high-speed rear-end collisions which in turn could increase the risk of whiplash injury in low-speed rear impact collisions.
 Improvements in the geometry of car seats through better design and energy absorption could offer additional benefits.
 Active devices move the body in a crash in order to shift the loads on the car seat.

-For the last 40 years, vehicle safety researchers have been designing and gathering information on the ability of head restraints to mitigate injuries resulting from rear-end collisions.
-As a result, different types of head restraints have been developed by various manufactures to protect their occupants from whiplash.

-Below are definitions of different types of head restraints.

-Head restraint — refers to a device designed to limit the rearward displacement of an adult occupant's head in relation to the torso in order to reduce the risk of injury to the cervical vertebrae in the event of a rear impact.
+A Head restraint is a device designed to limit the rearward displacement of an adult occupant's head in relation to the torso in order to reduce the risk of injury to the cervical vertebrae in the event of a rear impact.
 The most effective head restraint must allow a backset motion of less than 60 mm to prevent the hyperextension of the neck during impact.

-Integrated head restraint or fixed head restraint — refers to a head restraint formed by the upper part of the seat back, or a head restraint that is not height adjustable and cannot be detached from the seat or the vehicle structure except by the use of tools or following the partial or total removal of the seat furnishing".

-Adjustable head restraint — refers to a head restraint that is capable of being positioned to fit the morphology of the seated occupant.
-The device may permit horizontal displacement, known as tilt adjustment, and/or vertical displacement, known as height adjustment.

-Active head restraint — refers to a device designed to automatically improve head restraint position and/or geometry during an impact".